E-Collar & Off-Leash Dog Training in Knoxville, TN

 What we always do

-We find the dog's individual working level before any training begins.
-We never exceed the level needed to get the dog's attention.
-We teach every command through positive reinforcement first.
-We include a 2-hour owner education session so you understand timing, levels, and technique.
-We provide lifetime support so you can call us anytime with questions.
+We find the dog's individual working level before any training begins, never exceed the level needed to get attention, and teach every command through positive reinforcement first.
+We include a 2-hour owner education session so you understand timing, levels, and technique, plus lifetime support so you can call us anytime.

 What we never do

 We never use the e-collar as punishment.
 We never crank the collar to high levels to "teach the dog a lesson."
-We never put the collar on a dog that doesn't understand the command being asked.
+We never put the collar on a dog that doesn't understand the command.
 We never use e-collars on puppies under 5 months.
-We never use cheap, low-quality collars — only professional-grade equipment with 100 levels and safety auto-shutoff features.
+We never use cheap collars — only professional-grade equipment with 100 levels and safety auto-shutoff.

 The equipment we use

-We use professional-grade e-collars with 100 levels of stimulation, a range of 3/4 mile (1,200 yards), a 2-year manufacturer warranty, and a completely waterproof design.
-The collar includes tone, vibration, and stimulation modes.
-This is the same equipment used by professional trainers, law enforcement K9 units, and search-and-rescue teams nationwide.
-It is included free with every obedience program at Off Leash K9 Training Knoxville.
+Professional-grade e-collars with 100 levels of stimulation, a 3/4-mile (1,200-yard) range, a 2-year manufacturer warranty, and a fully waterproof design — with tone, vibration, and stimulation modes.
+The same equipment used by professional trainers, law enforcement K9 units, and search-and-rescue teams.
+Included free with every obedience program at Off Leash K9 Training Knoxville.

 Call us — we'll explain exactly how we'd use the e-collar with your specific dog.
 No pressure, no upsell.